Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 You know, and that the incentive will just slowly but surely ground it down because it's just not worth it.

-But I think the idea of people coming here extracting wealth from the country, I suppose if if we have massive.
+But I think the idea of people coming here extracting wealth from the country, I suppose if we have massive free marketeer here.

-Well, I'm not either really, but um but it is one of those things where it's there'll be a lot of people who are uh throwing up objections.
+Well, I'm not either, really, but it is one of those things where there'll be a lot of people who are throwing up objections.

-So actually if I mean you could cap it, but like and just yeah, put it as a hard cap.
+So, actually, I mean, you could cap it, but like, and just put it as a hard cap.

-But like if you just put a tax on it, I think that it would go through quite smoothly and then it would just be a disincentified to the thing.
+But, like, if you just put a tax on it, I think that it would go through quite smoothly, and then it would just be a disincentive to the thing.

 Anyway, who cares?

-Yeah, even if you're a net tax contributor, if you're sending remissances back, you're still a net financial drain unless you're earning an absurd amount of money.
+Yeah, even if you're a net tax contributor, if you're sending remittances back, you're still a net financial drain unless you're earning an absurd amount of money.

 Yes.